 Modern Slavery Act Notice

-This Modern Slavery Act Statement is published by Colorcon Limited in compliance with Section 54(1) of the UK Modern Slavery Act 2015 (“the Act”) and it relates to the financial year ending 31 December 2024.
+This Modern Slavery Act Statement is published by Colorcon Limited in compliance with Section 54(1) of the UK Modern Slavery Act 2015 (“the Act”) and relates to the financial year ending 31 December 2025.

-Colorcon, Inc. (“Colorcon”), and its subsidiaries, including Colorcon Limited (collectively, the “Company”) are committed to responsible sourcing and to the prevention of human trafficking and slavery in its supply chain.
-The Company addresses this issue through a number of means.
+Colorcon, Inc. (“Colorcon”), and its subsidiaries, including Colorcon Limited (collectively, the “Company”), is committed to responsible sourcing and to the prevention of human trafficking and slavery in its business and supplier network.
+The Company addresses modern slavery risk through a number of means.

 The Company’s Code of Business Conduct requires Company employees to comply with all laws in the jurisdictions in which the Company does business, which would include those laws regarding the use of labour.
 Further, the Code of Business Conduct provides several options for reporting suspected violations including a Business Conduct Hotline accessible by phone and through a website.
 In addition, the Company’s Corporate Responsibility Statement and Guidelines prohibit the Company’s use of child or forced labour.

 All new suppliers are required to comply with our Supplier Code of Conduct.
-In 2024 a substantial number of the Company’s existing suppliers either adopted our Supplier Code of Conduct or submitted their own equivalent policy which we reviewed and confirmed as compliant.
+The Company has made significant progress in having existing suppliers adopt our Supplier Code of Conduct or submit their own equivalent policy, which the Company reviews and confirms as compliant.
 We continue to work with the remaining suppliers towards adoption of our Supplier Code of Conduct.

 The Company’s standard supplier contract, currently in place with a number of its suppliers, requires the supplier to comply with all applicable laws in the jurisdictions in which the supplier produces and sells its products.
 In the standard supplier contract, the Company retains audit rights with regard to the supplier’s compliance with the contractual provisions.
 In addition, the Company’s standard terms and conditions of purchase require sellers to warrant that all goods purchased by the Company have been manufactured in compliance with all applicable laws.

-In addition, the Company redesigned and implemented its supplier of raw materials risk assessment as part of its sustainable procurement policy.
-The new risk assessment segments suppliers into high, medium, or low risk for corruption, slavery, environmental issues, and forced labour and child labour.
+The Company has implemented its risk assessment with suppliers of raw materials as part of its global responsible procurement framework (CARPE – Colorcon’s Action for Responsible Procurement Engagement).
+The risk assessment segments suppliers into high, medium, or low risk for corruption, slavery, environmental concerns, and forced labour and child labour.
+The Company also continues to monitor its direct suppliers of raw materials in China and has not identified any materials sourced from the Xinjiang Uyghur Autonomous Region.

-The Company regularly reviews its policies and procedures to evaluate and address risks of forced labor and child labor.
-There have not been any complaints for the 2024 fiscal year with regards to suspected or actual wrongdoing as defined in the Act.
+The Company regularly reviews its policies and procedures to evaluate and address risks of forced labour and child labour.
+There have not been any complaints for the 2025 fiscal year with regards to suspected or actual wrongdoing as defined in the Act.

 On behalf of Colorcon Limited